-Course Number: 7813 Title: Health 9 Grade Level: 9 1⁄2 Credit Course Number: 7814 Title: Health 10 Grade Level: 10 1⁄2 Credit
+Course Number: 7813 Title: Health 9 Grade Level: 91⁄2 Credit Course Number: 7814 Title: Health 10 Grade Level: 101⁄2 Credit

-Health Education is a science designed to provide a better understand of one's self and the development of proper habits and attitudes toward healthful living.
-This awareness is made possible by the study of such credits as: physical activity habits, exercise physiology, personal hygiene, the structure and function of the body systems, nutrition, communicable diseases, human sexuality, mental health, cardiopulmonary resuscitation, drug education, first aid safety, consumer education and safety.
+Health Education is a science designed to provide a better understanding of one's self and the development of proper habits and attitudes toward healthful living.
+This awareness is made possible by the study of such credits as: physical activity habits, exercise physiology, personal hygiene, the structure and function of the body systems, nutrition, communicable diseases, human sexuality, mental health, cardiopulmonary resuscitation, drug education, first aid and safety, consumer education and safety.